 They don't make them like this anymore

-Construction uses handmade, custom designed eyelet boards made of G11 material.
-This allows components to be placed directly to the tubes pins which provides the best connection and lowest loss of high frequency sounds.
-This is not a printed circuit board as used in most modern production amplifiers and is not the same old "card board" as used in old classic amps.
-The FireCat amp brings modern construction advantages without the losing the tone in the process.
+Construction uses hand laid out, custom designed PC boards made of high quality materials.
+The two sided board uses thicker copper traces than mass market amps.
+The layout is hand designed to create a clean signal path with the least interference with the other components.
+This also allows components to be placed directly next to the tubes pins which provides the best connection and lowest loss of high frequency sounds.
+Our circuit board is much higher quality than what is used in most modern production amplifiers and is not the same old "card board" as used in old classic amps.
+You get higher quality and consistency in the production.The FireCat amp brings modern construction advantages without the losing the tone in the process.

 Cabinets